First post, by Srandista

-GPU: Radeon 9500@9700 AGP (perfectly working in Win 98, even with HDMI monitors), Radeon X850 Pro VIVO@XT PE AGP (fastest ATI card with Win 98 support, but doesn't work with HDMI monitors), Voodoo4 4500 AGP (for Glide games), Radeon HD4770 PCIe (efficient card for XP gaming), Radeon HD5870 PCIe (FAST card for XP gaming)
+GPU: Radeon 9500@9700 AGP (perfectly working in Win 98, working with HDMI monitors without issues), Radeon X800 Pro VIVO@XT AGP (one of the fastest ATI card with Win 98 support, but if you use it with HDMI monitor, you won't get POST and OS loading screen), Voodoo4 4500 AGP (for Glide games), Radeon HD4770 PCIe (efficient card for XP gaming), Radeon HD5870 PCIe (FAST card for XP gaming)

 CASE: Evolveo R05